 2. Do be honest about who you are

 Everyone wants to impress when they’re on a date, but if you’re looking for a happy, long-lasting relationship, you must be yourself.
-If you’re single and a Christian, be honest about it. eHarmony can help.
+If you’re single and a Christian, be honest about it.
+How can eharmony help as a christian dating site?
 You can choose to display your religion on your profile and opt to only be matched with people of the same faith, if this is important to you.
 And when you’re matched, check out the traits that you’re compatible on.
 Do you both value monogamy?
 Are you both altruistic?
 Your compatibility score can tell you.

 3. Do ask for advice

 Dating can be tough, so don’t be afraid to ask for advice.
 You can find a wealth of Christian dating advice on the Internet (and on the eHarmony dating advice blog, of course) but you can also turn to friends, family, or members of your Church.
 Fellow Christians who have already navigated the dating scene will be able to help you find your way while maintaining your faith.
 And you never know, you might find that they can introduce you to an eligible Christian single or two!

 It’s easier to stat true to your beliefs if you have open and honest discussions with the person you’re dating.
 If you choose to set boundaries, these should be discussed and mutually agreed.
 If you’re not comfortable with intimate physical contact, for example, let the other person know and decide what is appropriate together.
 Or if you’d prefer not to socialise around alcohol, commit to choosing better date locations together.
 The more honest you are about your boundaries, the easier it’ll be to maintain them.